-[POST-BROADCAST CORRECTION: Ohio is incorrectly listed among the states that do not provide legal counsel for poor defendants in child-support contempt proceedings.
+POST: Ohio is incorrectly listed among the states that do not provide legal counsel for poor defendants in child-support contempt proceedings.
 We relied on information in a U.S. Supreme Court brief, but it turns out that while the Ohio Supreme Court ruled there is no constitutional right to counsel, the state has since enacted a law providing counsel.]

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 The Supreme Court hears a case today testing whether indigent fathers who fail to make child-support payments may be jailed for as much as one year at a time without being provided a lawyer.
 Most states do provide counsel for deadbeat dads too poor to afford legal help.
 But a few do not, including Florida, Georgia, Maine, Ohio and South Carolina.
 Here's NPR legal affairs correspondent Nina Totenberg.

-Both sides cite the research work of Elaine Sorensen, of the Urban Institute, author of an article called "Deadbeats and Turnips in Child Support Reform."
+NINA TOTENBERG: Both sides cite the research work of Elaine Sorensen, of the Urban Institute, author of an article called "Deadbeats and Turnips in Child Support Reform."
 Deadbeats are parents who could but don't pay.
 Turnips are ones who can't - as in, you can't get blood out of a turnip.
 So what percentage of non-paying parents are deadbeat, and what percentage are turnips?
 Sorensen says most of those who end up in jail are low-income.

-Dr. ELAINE SORENSEN (Senior fellow, The Urban Institute): That's who tends to be the noncompliant.
+D: That's who tends to be the noncompliant.
 They're more likely to be a turnip than a deadbeat.

-Nina Totenberg, NPR News, Washington.
+TOTENBERG: Nina Totenberg, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.